intltechventures/Consulting.Project.Tools/SME/banking/EFT.md

 1. Is there a requirement to send an ASC X12N Health Care Claim Payment/Advice (835) - coordinated with the EFT processing for this integration?
 1. Are there any scenarios in which a payment card will be physically presented to complete a transaction (i.e. EFT via a Point-of-Sale device)?
 1. Which credit card payment providers will need to be supported by the EFT integration (e.g. American Express, Discover, JCB International, MasterCard, Visa, etc.)
-1. Are there an existing PCI-DSS compliant solution capabilities/elements within the organization today?
+1. Are there any existing PCI-DSS compliant solution capabilities/elements within the organization today?
 1. Does the organization have a current PCI-DSS Certification?
 1. Does the organization utilize an independent third-party for PCI-DSS assessments?
 1. What were the findings of the most recent PCI-DSS Assessment?